Innovative Lateral Systems for Mass Timber Products

 Phase 1: will involve testing a lateral resisting system (LFRS) of 30-foot balloon-type “spine” shear wall made from a mass plywood panel (MPP).
 The MPP shear wall is combined with four external post-tensioned high-strength rods to provide the self-centering capacity through rocking.
 The shear wall is connected to steel columns at each side of the wall and U-shaped flexural plats (UFPs), which help dissipate energy during a seismic event.
 The displacement- and performance-based seismic design procedures were utilized for the design of the LFRS

-Phase 2: will involve testing of seismic-force resisting system including a hybrid MPP “spine” with two steel buckling-restrained braces BRBs attached to the first-story wall ends as hold-downs.
+Phase 2: will involve testing of a seismic-force resisting system including a hybrid MPP “spine” with two steel buckling-restrained braces BRBs attached to the first-story wall ends as hold-downs.
 For this phase, the MPP spine was conceived as a pivoting wall, with a plate support located at the base midpoint to allow the wall to jointly pivot and move upward.
 Shear transfer to the foundation is ensured using two stiff steel shear key assemblies, designed to prevent in-plane sliding and out-of-plane displacements.
 These base conditions mimic a compression-only pin support, with the BRBs resisting the base moment and the MPP wall resisting the story shear.

 Phase 3: will involve a hybrid shear wall system with platform type construction made out of a new mass timber panel coupled with light frame panelized construction.